 - If your daikon oroshi contains too much water, gently squeeze out any excess moisture using a fine strainer.

-- Season the daikon oroshi with a small amount of soy sauce to taste.
-Start with a little soy sauce and add more as needed, being careful not to make the daikon too salty.
+- When seasoning daikon oroshi with soy sauce, start with a little soy sauce and add more as needed, being careful not to make the daikon too salty.